Bitmap functions¶

 bitmapOrCardinality¶

-Returns the cardinality of the logical disjunction of two bitmaps.
+Calculates the cardinality (number of elements) of the union of two bitmaps.

 Arguments¶